boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    {{!I-D.ietf-teas-ietf-network-slices}} introduces the concept of the Network Resource Partition (NRP), which is defined as a collection of resources identified in the underlay network.
-In the basic realization model described in this document, a single NRP is used with the following characteristics:
+In the basic realization model described in this document, depicted in {{figure-high-level-qos}}, a single NRP is used with the following characteristics:

    *  L2VPN/L3VPN service instances for logical separation: